 The idea is simple: as long a side of the smallest QR-code is 21 pixels wide, we could divide such code evenly into 9 squares 7x7 pixels each.
-Each one of such small corresponds to one small square on the side of a Rubik’s cube.
+Each one of such small squares corresponds to one small square on the side of a Rubik’s cube.
 Thus, it’s possible to construct a full Rubik’s cube from 6 QR-codes.
 I had to use as a basis the largest Rubik’s cube available on eBay to guarantee its readability.

 Six different QR-codes contain birthday greetings in six different languages.